-The interdisciplinary curriculum in Disability Studies provides students a means to explore disability within the larger context of diversity and to examine professional practice, scholarship, and policy related to persons with disabilities.
-IDS is administered through the Center for Community Inclusion and Disability Studies, with direction and oversight from the Interdisciplinary Disability Studies Academic Committee (IDSAC).
+The curriculum in Interdisciplinary Disability Studies provides students a means to explore disability within the larger context of diversity and to examine professional practice, scholarship, and policy related to persons with disabilities.
+Interdisciplinary Disability Studies is administered through the Center for Community Inclusion and Disability Studies, with direction and oversight from the Interdisciplinary Disability Studies Academic Committee.

-Undergraduate students may take IDS courses as electives or obtain a Minor in Interdisciplinary Disability Studies.
+Undergraduate students may take Interdisciplinary Disability Studies courses as electives or obtain a Minor in Interdisciplinary Disability Studies.

 Graduate students may obtain a Graduate Certificate in Interdisciplinary Disability Studies or a Graduate Specialization in Interdisciplinary Disability Studies.

 The undergraduate curriculum in Interdisciplinary Disability Studies includes the following courses:

 - DIS 300 Disability: Interaction of Human Diversity and Global Environments

 - DIS 450 Disability: Population—Environment Diversity

 - DIS 480 Independent Project in Disability Studies